 Each week, members of the staff nominate 2 seniors for the spotlight, for outstanding accomplishments ranging from citizenship to extracurricular activities to scholastic.
 Our own Highpoint school newspaper staff profiles these students, and the interviews are published in the Belmont Citizen-Herald and posted on the bulletin board by the main office.
 We are excited for this opportunity to highlight a broad group of the amazing students at BHS!

-Marauder of the Week: Friday, January 17th, 2020
+Marauder of the Week: Friday, April 3rd, 2020

 By Claire Svetkey